 - Note that you can sort the list by clicking a column header of choice one or more times.
-Small arrows indicate the sort order. - Review your selections and the simulation parameters for each selected buffer pool.
+Small arrows indicate the sort order. - 1.
+Review your selections and the simulation parameters for each selected buffer pool.
 To modify a parameter, ensure that the buffer pool is selected.
 Then click the respective field and edit the shown value.
 (Internally, the minimum, maximum, and interval values are slightly rounded to avoid odd-numbered simulation cycles.) - 2.
-If you have already performed "Step 2: Assigning objects to buffer pools," click OK to start the simulation, otherwise continue with "Step 2: Assigning objects to buffer pools."
+If you have already performed "Step 2: Assigning objects to buffer pools" on page 114, click OK to start the simulation, otherwise continue with "Step 2: Assigning objects to buffer pools" on page 114.

-Step 2: Assigning objects to buffer pools About this task
+Step 2: Assigning objects to buffer pools

-When you have opened a trace data file, as described in "Selecting and opening a trace data file" on page 118, and have clicked the Object to Buffer Pool Assignment tab, the following page is displayed:
+When you have opened a trace data file, as described in "Selecting and opening a trace data file" on page 112, and have clicked the Object to Buffer Pool Assignment tab, the following page is displayed: